SteamFork/FanControl/README.md

 # FanControl Fork

-Powercontrol fork of v2.4.9 with fan controls only
+Powercontrol fork modified to present fan controls only for GPD devices.

 # Quick Install